port-labs/jenkins-terraform-azure/README.md

     1. `main.tf` - This file will contain the resource blocks which defines the Storage Account to be created in the Azure cloud and the entity to be createed in Port.
     2. `variables.tf` – This file will contain the variable declarations that will be used in the resource blocks e.g. the port credentials and port run id.
     3. `output.tf` – This file will contain the url of the Storage Account that needs to be generated on successful completion of “apply” operation.
 This url will be used on creating the Port entity in the `endpoint` property.

+> In the `variables.tf`, replace the default `resource_group_name` with your resource group from your Azure account.
+Check this [guide](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) to find your resource groups.
+You may also wish to set the default values of other variables.

 5. Create a Jenkins pipeline using the provided [file](./Jenkinsfile):